ImperialCollegeLondon/SWMManywhere/README.md

 ## Documentation and Quickstart

-Once installed, you can simply run SWMManywhere from the command line giving a settings file in YAML format as input.
+Once installed, you can simply run SWMManywhere from the command line giving a configuration file in YAML format as input.
 As SWMManywhere can download data automatically from well known sources, this settings file can often be minimal and restricted to indicating the geographical area to be processed: